Dissertation/Book Project

 Social identity and implicit motives in clientelist democracies: Evidence from Ghana (download)

-Abstract: Many policy actors and most scholars of developing democracies understand voters to be utility maximizers, supporting the party that has or will most improve their material welfare.
-In this frame, identity is often central, but not for its substantive content; instead, it is the coordinating mechanism by which politicians can signal to a constituency they will favor them and by which voters can probabilistically determine who will benefit them the most.
-Missing from most empirical analyses of such cases is a social identity approach to group belonging that can give structure to key sources of subjective and non-material influences on political behavior.
-Using an original lab-in-the-field experiment, I show that voters in Ghana carry psychological attachments to groups that facilitate biases and preferences that allow parties that deliver little to their voters to remain competitive at the ballot box.
-These results show not only that social identity salience and subjective rewards play an undertheorized role in political behavior in developing democracies, but that parties likely rely on them as an important substitute for other dimensions of performance.
+Abstract: Many scholars of developing democracies understand voters to primarily be utility maximizers, supporting the party that will most improve their material welfare.
+In this frame, identity is central, serving as the coordinating mechanism and informational cue, matching voters and parties in clientelist exchanges.
+Missing from many such treatments of party attachment is the presence of affective identification.
+Pursuing this perspective can begin to explain key sources of subjective and non-material motives in voter behavior.
+Using an original lab-in- the-field experiment, I show that in addition to instrumental incentives, voters in Ghana carry psychological attachments to political groups, both partisan and ethnic.
+I also show those identities facilitate biases and preferences that may allow parties to remain competitive at the ballot box without improvements in performance.
+Further, I show that despite partisanship often being conflated with ethnicity and being the less salient identity in day-to-day life, it outstrips ethnicity in producing these non-material biases and preferences.
+These results show not only that social identity salience and subjective rewards play an undertheorized role in political behavior in developing democracies, but that parties can rely on them to maintain electoral support.

 How close is "close": Capturing political belonging in developing democracies with multi-item measures (download)